Ask Bob Brewer: Food Pairings, Adding Body to BeerMarch 29, 2012 Posted by Anchor Brewing at 9:11 pm | Category: Ask Bob Brewer 0

 The fun part of this is that the same beer can often be used to different ends.
 Anchor Porter with oysters, as well as with BBQ, for one.
 Anchor Steam with seafood, as well as with seasoned poultry, is another.

-For Brekle’s Brown, I think that “medium” meat dishes work well.
+For Brekle’s Brown Ale, I think that “medium” meat dishes work best.
 Think roast beef, pork, maybe chicken.
 Brekle’s has a refreshing, medium- to full-bodied character with a slightly tangy finish that cuts through meaty or slightly fatty flavors.
 Certainly nothing too spicy.
 Burger and fries.
 Meatloaf and gravy.
 American diner food.
 On the other side, there’s always a Santa Fe salad with blackened chicken for that complementary experience.
 Brown ales have a wide range.
 Don’t be afraid to experiment!
 Hmm, it’s almost lunchtime here.
 All this talk about food…

 Blake: What’s your opinion of using Maltodextrin vs. Carapils to add body in a beer?